Co-Chair: Matt Williams, National Trust

 In December 2018, the Group responded to the Government’s call for evidence to inform its review of England's National Parks and Areas of Outstanding Natural Beauty (AONBs).
 We underlined that National Parks and AONBs have a key role to play in delivering the ambition and commitments set out in the 25 Year Environment Plan, and urged that greater priority be given to the conservation and enhancement of the wildlife, cultural heritage and natural beauty of these areas.
 We also called for better planning rules, enhanced car-free access and strengthened duties on public bodies to protect and enhance these priceless national treasures.
 The review’s findings are due later in 2019.

 The second part of the Environment Bill, which we hope to see tabled in June or July 2019, is expected to include targets for nature’s recovery and environmental improvement, supporting at least some aspects of the 25 Year Environment Plan.
 (The first part of the bill, in draft form, was published in December and covers environmental principles such as “the polluter pays” and the setting up of a “green watchdog” (the “Office for Environmental Protection”).
 In view of this, December 2018 saw the Group organise a sector-wide workshop to look in some detail at existing environmental targets, with a view to ensuring we maximise our collective knowledge in order to advocate effectively for the best possible environment bill.
 The 25 Year Plan Group is continuing this work in the first half of 2019, working up briefings on a range of environmental targets.

-For further information, contact Dan Pescod, Link’s Head of Policy and Campaigns.
+For further information, contact Dan Pescod, Link’s Head of Policy and Advocacy.

 Last updated: 31 May 2019